teamradish/TRTwitchPlaysBot/Wiki/Setup-Init.md

 After running TRBot once, it will create a **Data** folder in the same folder you ran it from along with a **TRBotData.db** database file, which holds all your settings.
 It's highly recommended to first go through the [tutorial on managing TRBot's data](./Managing-Data.md) to learn how to view and modify this data.

+For security reasons, no user is a Superadmin by default.
+You will have to set yourself to a Superadmin to change some settings and use specific commands.
+To set a user as an Admin or Superadmin, open up the **TRBotData.db** file in SQLite or a database viewer, find the user under the **Users** table, and manually change their level to 40 (Admin) or 50 (Superadmin), then save your changes.

 # Connecting

 ## Twitch
 By default, TRBot connects to Twitch.
 This is defined by a `client_service_type` of **1** in the **TRBotData.db** database.
 If you are connecting through Twitch, TRBot will also create a template file for the login information in this folder.
 Open the **TwitchLoginSettings.txt** file and fill out the login information for your bot.
 The settings are described below:

-*BotName* = Username of your bot.<br />
+*BotName* = Username of the Twitch account for the bot to connect as.
+This must be a valid Twitch account.<br />
-*Password* = OAuth token for your bot account. **This HAS to be an OAuth token and cannot be your raw password!** You can generate an OAuth token [here](https://twitchapps.com/tmi/) or [here](https://twitchtokengenerator.com/).<br />
+*Password* = OAuth token for your Twitch account. **This HAS to be an OAuth token and cannot be your raw password!** You can generate an OAuth token [here](https://twitchapps.com/tmi/) or [here](https://twitchtokengenerator.com/).<br />
-*ChannelName* = The name of the channel to have the bot connect to.
+*ChannelName* = The name of the Twitch channel to have the bot connect to.
 Multiple channels are currently not supported.

-For security reasons, no user is an Admin or Superadmin by default.
-To set a user as an Admin or Superadmin, open up the **TRBotData.db** file in SQLite or a database viewer, find the user under the "Users" table, and manually change their level to 40 (Admin) or 50 (Superadmin), then save your changes.
-If the user is not there

 After these are set, run TRBot again and you should see it connect to the channel.
 <br />***IMPORTANT:*** If you don't see the bot's connection message on the channel, make sure the channel doesn't have chat restrictions, such as Followers-only, or have the bot account adhere to the restrictions so it can chat.